critterandguitari/ETC_Manual/manual.md

 the required pieces, these are the available functions and properties that you can make use of in any mode.
 Finally, we will look at connecting to ETC for the purpose of editing modes directly while the device is running.
-This can be done via the optional USB Wi-Fi interface, which is an additional purchase.
+This can be done via the optional USB WiFi interface, which is an additional purchase.

 So this is the road before us.
-We have already seen how ETC handles; now let’s change the oil and what make him purr…
+We have already seen how ETC handles; now let’s change the oil and make her purr…

-How Mode Scripts Work
+### How Mode Scripts Work

 A word or two on how ETC actually does its work will go a long way.
 We will spend a moment on the languages at play and the system behavior of